Skip to main content

 In Australia, the health effects of smoking have long been at the forefront of public health discussions and campaigns.

-However there are many, often lesser-known, impacts of tobacco consumption.
+However there are many, often lesser-known, impacts of tobacco production.

-The environmental costs of tobacco production and consumption is largely overlooked, with the global tobacco supply chain having a significant effect on the planet’s natural resources and vulnerable ecosystems [1].
+The environmental costs of tobacco production and consumption are largely overlooked, with the tobacco industry causing significant harm to the planet’s natural resources and vulnerable ecosystems [1].

 In most instances, tobacco production is more harmful to the environment than everyday commodities, such as food crops [2].

-What’s more, there are inequities in tobacco’s environmental footprint, with developing countries bearing the burden of these damaging effects [3].
+What’s more, there are inequities in tobacco’s environmental footprint, with low- and middle-income countries bearing the largest burden[3].

-From tobacco cultivation to curing, to manufacturing, distribution, consumption and litter, the global impact of smoking is extensive.
+From tobacco cultivation to curing, to manufacturing, distribution, consumption and litter, the environmental impact of the tobacco industry is extensive.

 E-cigarettes also pose a risk to the environment.